OpenDSA/OpenDSA/RST/source/Development/StringSearchBoyerMoore.rst

   p = current_index
-  suffix_length = length of the suffix of string beginning at p+1 offset = least amount that the suffix must be moved left to match another occurrence of itself without matching character in string[p] if p = string.length()-1 then:
+  suffix_length = length of the suffix of string beginning at p+1 offset = least amount that the suffix must be moved left to match another occurrence of itself
+                      that isn't preceded by the same character that is at string[p] if p = string.length()-1 then:
     align[p] = 1
   else